SynSur: An end-to-end generative pipeline for synthetic industrial surface defect generation and detection: Methodology

 \\ \textbf{Label derivation.} Since inpainting may introduce background artifacts, SAM~3~\cite{carion2025sam3segmentconcepts} refines the generated defect masks for BSData~\cite{schlagenhauf2021industrial} using the mask bounding box and a text cue.
 The resulting masks are smoothed with Gaussian blur for seamless blending into defect-free images.
 Annotations are generated in COCO~\cite{COCO} format.
+End-to-end, the pipeline delivers 420 fully annotated synthetic images in approximately 8 GPU-hours on a single A100, with no manual labeling beyond seed annotations (details in Sec.~B in the supplementary material). \FloatBarrier